High-speed multimedia radio: 5.8 GHz custom frequencies

 Using professional grade hardware or modified consumer grade hardware it is possible to operate on 802.11a channels 116–140 (5.57–5.71 GHz) and channels above 165 (> 5.835 GHz).
 These frequencies are outside of the FCC-allocated Part 15 unlicensed band, but still inside of the 5.8 GHz (5 cm) amateur radio band.
 Modifying consumer hardware to operate on these expanded channels often involves installing after-market firmware and/or changing the "country code" setting of the wireless card.
 When buying professional grade hardware, many companies will authorize the use of these expanded frequencies for a small additional fee.

 Custom firmware

-One popular way to access amateur-only frequencies is to modify an off-the-shelf access point with custom firmware.
+One popular way to access amateur-only frequencies is to modify an off-the-shelf access point with custom firmware (firmware for the AP, not the wireless card itself; it is equivalent to the "software" on a Linux-based computer).
 This custom firmware is freely available on the Internet from projects such as DD-WRT and OpenWrt.
 The AREDN Project supports off-the-shelf firmware that supports Part-97-only frequencies on Ubiquiti and TP-Link hardware.
 A popular piece of hardware that is modified is the Linksys WRT54GL because of the widespread availability of both the hardware and third-party firmware, however, the Linksys hardware is not frequency agile due to the closed nature of the Linksys drivers.